The Williams FW14: F1’s Most Technically Advanced Car

 Adrian Newey and the Williams FW14

 Adrian Newey was, and still is, an innovative automobile engineer.
 He could take a car and improve its aerodynamics and other parts while using the same engine.
 It is for this reason that he has won ten Constructors’ Championship titles, more than any other designer.
-He is the only engineer to win the title with three different Formula One teams (Williams, McLaren, and Red Bull racing).
+He is the only engineer to win the title with three different Formula One teams (Williams, McLaren, and Red Bull Racing).
 Six different drivers have won the Driver’s Championship driving cars designed by Newey.

-In 1989 Williams started using Renault engines.
+In 1989, Williams started using Renault engines.
 The 1989 and 1990 seasons proved quite successful and competitive for Williams.
 But both Williams and Renault felt that their car had underperformed.
 That dissatisfaction brought about the need to improve on the performance of their car.
-Williams, with a superior budget, signed a contract with Adrian Newey who was working for March Racing Team.
+Williams, with a superior budget, signed a contract with Adrian Newey, who was working for March Racing Team.

 Williams FW14 had the Ferrari F92A, McLaren MP4/7A and Lotus 107 as its closest competitors.
 But with Newey’s newly designed aerodynamics, the performance of the Williams FW14B far exceeded that of its closest competitors.
-Although the Willams FW15C was ready mid-season in 1992, the Williams FW14B was so successful that it was not used.
+Although the Williams FW15C was ready mid-season in 1992, the Williams FW14B was so successful that it was not used.

 Williams FW14